Souvenir vs Memento: What’s the Difference and Which One Should You Buy?

 The next time someone asks you whether to buy a souvenir or a memento — tell them to buy a handcrafted one.
 Because the best keepsakes are the ones made by human hands.

-Shop Now Browse our complete collection of handcrafted mementos and souvenirs — tribal art, Dhokra, Pattachitra, and more:
+Browse our complete collection of handcrafted mementos and souvenirs — tribal art, Dhokra, Pattachitra, and more: